Love in the first degree

 Almost exactly ten years after starting at ßÏßÏÊÓƵ they tied the knot at a ceremony in Hove in August 2013 and had their reception in Falmer Bar surrounded by friends, family and fellow alumni - some of whom were shocked to see how stylish the Hot House could be.

-The couple have just bought their first house in Bristol, where Rosie works as a maths teacher and Tom in logistics.
+The couple live in Bristol, where Rosie works as a maths teacher and Tom in business development.
+They have two children, Alice and Isaac.

 Mark Pretty and Cynthia Woodward